sakasikai/blm-mll/source/CommandLineTools.md

 - `-seq_file SEQ_FILE`

-  The input sequence file in FASTA format.
+  The path of input sequence file in FASTA format.

 - `-label_file LABEL_FILE`

-  The multi-label file corresponding to input sequence file in CSV format with a header.
-Each following line holds $L*q$ multi-label labels of a specific sequence, where $L$ is the number of residues in the sequence and $q$ is the dimension of multi-label of every residue.
+  The path of multi-labels file (corresponding to input sequence file) in CSV format with a header.
+Each line holds $L*q$ multi-labels, where $L$ is the number of residues in one sequence and $q$ is the dimension of label space for each residue.